 I’ve struggled for years with how to explain what it is I do.
 First and foremost, I am Dawn.
 After that, there have been labels of wife, mom, daughter, sister, friend, co-worker, instructor, practitioner, cousin, trainer, mentor, room parent, you get the idea.

 I shared a brief snapshot of my current kid-dom life.
-My daughters were aged 5 and 9 at the time.
-And damn, it was hard.
-I didn’t sugar coat anything as she asked hard questions about parenting and the season of life I was currently in.
+My daughters were aged 5 and 9 at the time and damn, it was hard.
+I didn’t sugar coat anything as she asked hard questions about parenting and the season of life I was in at the time.
 I shared with her the struggles that were on my marriage, my household, my world in general.

-I also shared with her that I didn’t necessarily “advertise” my holistic offerings to my community for fear of the ramifications it could present for my kids.
+I also shared with her that I didn’t necessarily advertise my holistic offerings and session work to my community for fear of the misunderstandings it could present for me and my kids.
 “There’s a lot of people who live from a place of fear of new experiences” I said…and I looked in my studio mirror as I was saying it and a strange feeling came over me.
 She must have picked up on it.
 She looked me square in the face and responded “I’m so sorry, Dawn, it must be difficult to live in a place where you can’t be who you really are.”
-Elizabeth and I learned a shitload from each other in those two interchanges.
+Well then…

 Still working on it…